QuanEstimation/group/src/member/students.md

 ### **Alumnus**

+#### Huazhong University of Science and Technology

-3 Ph.D. students and 1 master's student have graduated from our group.
+3 Ph.D. students and 1 master's student have graduated from our group at Huazhong University of Science and Technology.
 Details are given in the table below.

 | Year | Degree | Name | Current position |
 | :---:|     :---:    | :---:| :---: |